pulumi/docs/content/blog/unified-logs-with-pulumi-logs/index.md

 providers and cloud resources as sources for log data.

-Even better, because Pulumi allows you to work with multiple cloud providers at once - like AWS and Kuberentes, or GCP and Azure, or even two different AWS regions - `pulumi logs` will be able to aggregate logs across multiple cloud providers and offer a seamless application-centric view of your logs.
+Even better, because Pulumi allows you to work with multiple cloud providers at once - like AWS and Kubernetes, or GCP and Azure, or even two different AWS regions - `pulumi logs` will be able to aggregate logs across multiple cloud providers and offer a seamless application-centric view of your logs.